echo-health/training-materials/README.md

 ## Contents
 - [Kubernetes](./kubernetes)
-    - **Brief description**: 101 intro to the most useful concepts in Kubernetes.
+    - **Description**: 101 intro to the most useful concepts in Kubernetes.
 Some homework provided around Helm and Kustomize which we use to deploy manifests
     - **Owner**: Charlotte
 - [Zipkin](./zipkin)
     - **Description**: Intro into tracing and how to use zipkin and jaeger to follow requests through the system.